lelylan/simple-oauth2/README.md

 npm install --save simple-oauth2
 ```

-Create a new instance by specifying the minimal configuration
+With a minimal configuration, create an client instace of any supported [grant type](#supported-grant-types).

 ```javascript
 const config = {